Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Diffusion-Profile.md

 Because you cannot control the distances HDRP derives from the shadow map, the best way to approach __Thick Object__ is to enable shadows, then adjust the __Scattering Distance__ until the overall transmission intensity is in the desired range, and then use the __Thickness Map__ to mask any shadow mapping artifacts.

+## Diffusion Profile Override Volume

+HDRP can only handle 15 Diffusion Profiles in view at once.
+To have more than 15 Diffusion Profiles in a Scene, you can use the __Diffusion Profile Override__ component available inside [Volumes](Volumes.html).
+This allows you to specify which Diffusion Profile to use in a certain area (or in the Scene if the volume is global).
+When the Volume is local, you have access to the __Fill profiles with scene materials__ button which fetches the Diffusion Profiles from Materials inside the Volume's bounds and fills the __Diffusion Profile List__ with them.

+## Upgrading to the new diffusion profile system

+For HDRP package (5.5.0-preview and 6.3.0-preview) or newer.
+Materials should smoothly upgrade themselves to reference the __Diffusion Profile__ Asset instead of the old index in the Diffusion Profile List.
+There are some excpetions:
+- ShaderGraphs produce an error message saying that HDRP can not upgrade the __Diffusion Profile__.
+You must set the __Diffusion Profile__ slot / node value manually.
+- Visual Effect Graphs also produce an error and you must set the __Diffusion Profile__ reference manually.
+- You must update Materials serialized inside the Scene (not existing as an Asset) manually.
+Navigate to __Edit > Render Pipeline > Upgrade all Materials to newer version__.
+Note that you must load the Materials in the Scene to upgrade them.